winterpk/Wordpress-Simple-Add-To-Calendar/README.MD

 The following tag is used to create a simple event link

+Uses twitter bootstrap for dropdown menus and buttons (http://getbootstrap.com)

 `[satc]`

 It accepts several required parameters and a few optionl:

+*	theme 				- Optional, used to switch between themes.
+Defaults to 'text'.
+The following themes are supported:
+							"satc-image-cal1", "satc-image-cal2", "satc-image-cal3", "satc-btn-blue", "satc-btn-green", "satc-btn-ltblue", "satc-btn-orange", "satc-btn-red"
+*	link_text 			- Optional, used when theme is set to 'text'.
 *	start_date 			- Required, accepts a variety of formats.
 *	start_time			- Required, accepts a variety of formats.
 *	end_date			- Required, accepts a variety of formats.
 *	end_time			- Required, accepts a variety of formats.
+*	timezone			- Required, Timezone of the event.
+Timezone codes are found here: http://php.net/manual/en/timezones.php
+*	event_name			- Required, Name of event.
 *	organizer			- Required, Organizer of the event.
-*	name				- Required, Name of event.
+*	location			- Required, Location of the event.
-*	summary				- Required, Summary of the event
+*	filename			- Optional, name of the file.
 *	description 		- Required, Description of the event.
 Converts breaks to new lines but accepts no other html.
-*	timezone			- Required, Timezone of the event.
-Timezone codes are found here: http://php.net/manual/en/timezones.php
-*	event_summary		- Required, Summary of the event
-*	filename			- Optional, name of the file.
-*	theme 				- Optional, used to switch between themes.
-Defaults to 'text'.
-The following themes are supported: "satc-image-cal1", "satc-image-cal2", "satc-image-cal3", "satc-btn-blue", "satc-btn-green"
-*	link_text 			- Optional, used when theme is set to 'text'.

 # Example

+	[satc
+		theme="text"
-	[satc theme="text" link_text="Click To Add To Calendar" summary="Event Summary" start_date="2/6/2015" start_time="11:30am" end_date="2/6/2015" end_time="12:00pm" name="Test Event" description="This is a test event" timezone="America/Denver" organizer="winterpk" location="my house"]
+		link_text="Click To Add To Calendar"
+		start_date="2/6/2015"
+		start_time="11:30am"
+		end_date="2/6/2015"
+		end_time="12:00pm"
+		timezone="America/Denver"
+		event_name="Test Event"
+		organizer="winterpk"
+		location="Brazil"
+		filename="brazil.ics"
+	]
 	Description text goes here
+	Description line 2
 	[/satc]

 # Installation